functional-jslib/fjl/README.md

 ## Motivations:
 - Haskell and it's `Prelude`.
 - Lambda Calculus.
-- The need for a way to do strongly typed javascript (in actual code (not with typescript)) (possible via `fjl.is*` methods (`fjl.isType`, `fjl.isset`, etc.)).
+- The need for strongly typed javascript (without typescript (libraries and the such)) (possible via `fjl.is*` methods (`fjl.isType`, `fjl.isset`, etc.)).
-- The need to be able to write functional code very quickly and easily (all methods in `fjl` are curried and lib also includes versions of all methods uncurried).
+- The need to be able to write functional code very quickly and easily (all methods in `fjl` ~~are curried and lib also includes versions of all methods uncurried~~).
 - A functional library that takes advantage of the es6 features of the language and is built from the ground up using functional concepts.
 - A functional library that is exported to multiple formats (umd, amd, commonjs, es6-modules, and iife).
 - ~~A functional library that has curried and un-curried versions of included operations.
 Et. al.
-    `append`, `append` (un-curried version)~~ Managing uncurried and curried methods makes development on the library unwieldly and is un-functional (anyway :-)), so has been removed from library (as a feature).
+    `append`, `append` (un-curried version) Managing uncurried and curried methods makes development on the library unwieldly and is un-functional (anyway :-))so has been removed from library (as a feature)~~, .
-- A library that shouldn't be to hard to develop on (methods grouped similarly to the way the haskell modules are separated out 'Data.List' (in our lib is './src/list.js') etc..
+- A library that shouldn't be too hard to develop on (methods grouped similarly to the way the haskell modules are separated out 'Data.List' (in our lib is './src/list.js') etc..
 - Etc. etc..